 Best Practices for Job Searching with a Recruiter

 Searching for a job is overwhelming.
 Finding a new opportunity is time-consuming, exhausting, and confusing with the introduction of Applicant Tracking Systems and various recruiting tools.
 Using a recruiter to assist you in your job search can help make the process easier and more efficient.
-At Stratacuity, we have skill-specific recruiters dedicated to helping connect you to a pharmaceutical or biotech opportunity in Boston, MA.
+At Stratacuity, we have skill-specific recruiters dedicated to helping connect you to a pharmaceutical or biotech opportunity.

 To help you get started, we’ve compiled a few best practices for working with a recruiter during your job search.

 Be as clear with your career motivators as possible.
 Share the types of roles you want, the type of science you want to work with, any preference on a company, type of culture and environment, and any insights on your long-term goals.